Jakkxu/port-checker/README.md

 - **Linux/Unix**: Uses `lsof`, `ps`, and `netstat` for the same functionality

 ## Requirements

-### Windows
-- Windows 7 or newer
-- Administrator privileges for killing processes

 ### Linux/Unix
 - `lsof` utility (installed by default on most distributions)